cezar77/so_question_47654662/README.md

 }
 </code></pre>

+The challenge is to achieve the result displayed in the bold line.

 That can be solved by implementing the method `to_representation` in the serializer class.
 Since we can't name a model field `class`, we have to use another name, like `class_name`.
 In the method `to_representation` we intercept the data and replace `class_name` with `class`.
 However this helps only with read-only APIs.
 This solution prevents the PUT form of populating the input for `class_name`.